 Community Schools through Partnerships and Collaboration

-Includes efforts to implement the community school strategy, which is both a place and a set of partnerships between the school, city, county, and the community.
-Characteristics include a shared vision, shared leadership, and shared accountability; core educational programming; strong family engagement; expansion of learning opportunities; shared resources and a comprehensive set of integrated services designed to meet the full range of learning and developmental needs of the students.
+Includes efforts to implement community school strategies to provide holistic supports for academics, physical and mental health in support of student success and well-being including partnerships between the school, city, county, families and community.
+Characteristics include a shared vision and leadership, core educational programming, strong family engagement, expansion of learning opportunities, shared resources, data-based decision-making, and a comprehensive set of integrated services designed to meet the full range of learning and developmental needs of students.

 Programs may be submitted in any of the following specific programmatic or curricular areas: